manudeepsinha/daily_commit/README.md

-# daily_code
+# daily_commit
-This repo is for practice code that I do everyday while brushing up or learning new programming languages.
-The sole purpose of this repo is to be consistent in coding and solve problems daily.
+This repo is to keep track of my practice of concepts/ solving problems while brushing up or learning new topics in the field of software engineering.
+The sole purpose of this repo is to be consistent in coding and solving problems daily to improve and grow as a programmer.
 The problems difficulty ranges from pretty basic to advanced and complex ones.
+There might be some days when either I'm travelling, or I've some engagements that I prefer to engage myself in.
+Those days, I'll be enjoying life with no guilt :)

+Happy coding!